amith152003/ECL332_Communication-Lab-Btech-2019/README.md

 ---

 ## Modules

+### Analog to Digital Conversion

+This module focuses on understanding the conversion process from analog signals to digital signals.
+The following topics are covered:

+- **Sine Wave Generation**: Generating sine waves with specific frequency and amplitude.
+- **Offset Addition**: Introducing DC offsets to sine waves.
+- **Sampling**: Sampling the sine wave at discrete time intervals.
+- **Quantization**: Quantizing the sampled signal to a finite number of levels.
+- **Signal-to-Noise Ratio (SNR)**: Calculating SNR to analyze the performance of the quantization process.

+Visualization includes the original sine wave, sampled signals, quantized signals, and SNR plots.

+---

 ### Baseband Modulation and Pulse Shaping

-This module demonstrates baseband modulation with pulse shaping.
-It includes a simple implementation of BPSK modulation, pulse shaping using raised cosine filters, and visualizations of the transmitted signal, pulse shaping, and matched filter response.
+This module demonstrates baseband modulation with pulse shaping and filtering.
+Key features include:

+- **Raised Cosine Filters**: Pulse shaping using raised cosine filters to minimize ISI.
+- **Matched Filter Response**: Visualization of the matched filter's effect on the received signal.

+Outputs include:
+- Transmitted and received signals.
+- Shaped pulses and their spectra.

+---

+### Eye Diagram Analysis

+This module demonstrates how to generate and analyze eye diagrams to study the effects of ISI and noise in communication systems.

+Key features include:
+- **Signal Visualization**: Overlay of multiple signal traces to form an eye diagram.
+- **ISI Detection**: Observing the degree of signal overlap and distortion.
+- **Noise Effects**: Analyzing the impact of AWGN on the eye diagram.

+---

 ### BPSK Simulation

-This part of the project simulates Binary Phase Shift Keying (BPSK) communication in an Additive White Gaussian Noise (AWGN) channel.
-The simulation computes the Bit Error Rate (BER) and compares it with the theoretical BER for varying values of Eb/No.
+This section simulates Binary Phase Shift Keying (BPSK) communication in an Additive White Gaussian Noise (AWGN) channel.
+Features include:

+- **BER Analysis**: Computing the Bit Error Rate (BER) and comparing it with theoretical BER values for varying Eb/No ratios.
+- **Signal Visualization**: Constellation diagrams for BPSK symbols.
+- **Performance Metrics**: SNR vs BER plots.

+Outputs include theoretical and simulated BER vs SNR graphs and BPSK constellation diagrams.

+---

 ### QPSK Simulation
-This section focuses on Quadrature Phase Shift Keying (QPSK) modulation and its performance analysis in an AWGN channel.
-The simulated BER is compared with the theoretical BER for different Eb/No values.
-The QPSK constellation diagram is also visualized.

-### Raised Cosine Filtering
-This part explores the effect of raised cosine filtering for pulse shaping in communication systems.
-The code simulates the transmission of baseband signals, incorporating pulse shaping and upsampling.
+This module explores Quadrature Phase Shift Keying (QPSK) modulation.
+Key features include:

+- **Modulation and Demodulation**: Implementing QPSK transmission and reception in AWGN.
+- **BER Analysis**: Simulating and comparing BER with theoretical values for varying Eb/No.
+- **Constellation Diagram**: Visualizing QPSK symbol placement in the I-Q plane.

-### BER vs SNR
+Outputs include QPSK constellation diagrams and BER vs SNR graphs.
-This module calculates and plots the Bit Error Rate (BER) versus Signal-to-Noise Ratio (SNR) for different modulation schemes.
-The simulated results are compared with theoretical calculations.

 ---

 ## License

 This repository is open-source and available under the Apache 2.0 License.
-You are free to use, modify, and distribute the code for both academic and commercial purposes, with the condition that proper attribution is provided.
-See the LICENSE file for more details.
+You are free to use, modify, and distribute the code for both academic and commercial purposes, provided proper attribution is given.
+See the LICENSE file for detailed terms and conditions.

+---

+Explore, learn, and visualize communication systems with this Communication Lab repository.
+Contributions and feedback are welcome to enhance the learning experience for students!